sarachehab/SuaVe/README.md

 - A Single Cycle CPU with fully-associative cache

 Logic was also derived to implement a 4-way associative cache.
 System-Verilog draft of the code was submitted along this repository, but remains uncomplete.
+One could also check the `Project` directory to verify the individual `.sv` files and their respective testbenches.

 ## Quick Start